How to Remove a Broken Bleeder Screw

 Yes, a broken bleeder screw can leak.
 The valve needs to seat correctly against the caliper for it to prevent leaks.
 If the valve is damaged or not seated flush, it can cause a leak.
 Try tapping the caliper with a hammer to loosen any corrosion before attempting to remove the broken screw.

-Curious about Vehicle Maintenance?
-We've got more info in this linked article.
+Expand your knowledge about Vehicle Maintenance with this article.
 Can Aluminum Be Used As a Ground?

 Conclusion